Welcome to the port of La Spezia!

 - Search the hotels in La Spezia

 - Get cashback on travel services – Get a promo code!

 Top 6 Things to Do in the Port of La Spezia

 La Spezia port is a perfect gateway to Cinque Terre, Florence, Pisa, Lucca and the Tuscan countryside.
 Below I share with you detailed info on what to see in these destinations and how to get there.
 For those of you who prefer to stay in La Spezia, you can skip to number 6. where you can read about the top things to do in the port of La Spezia.
 Before continuing, I invite you to sign up below and get my exclusive SHORE EXCURSION GUIDE for FREE!

 1. Cinque Terre

 Surrounded by lush vegetation, vineyards, olive trees, and overlooking the turquoise Ligurian Sea, the villages of Monterosso al Mare, Vernazza, Corniglia, Manarola, and Riomaggiore are simply stunning!
-Picturesque, medieval, and authentic, each village boasts an interesting history, a handful of eateries, shops, historic landmarks, and incredible landscapes.
+Picturesque, medieval and authentic, each village boasts an interesting history, and a handful of eateries, shops, historic landmarks, and incredible landscapes.

 How to Get to Cinque Terre from La Spezia?